tux-type/jaxlpips/README.md

 # JAX LPIPS

 LPIPS perceptual loss implementation for JAX.

-See more in the [original repo](https://github.com/richzhang/PerceptualSimilarity).
-Pretrained network and LPIPS linear weights are available on [HF tux-type/jaxlpips](https://huggingface.co/tux-type/jaxlpips).
+Information on the metric is available in the [original repo](https://github.com/richzhang/PerceptualSimilarity).
+Pretrained network and LPIPS linear weights are available on [Hugging Face](https://huggingface.co/tux-type/jaxlpips).

 ## Installation
 TBD